 Surfing is the top activity at Kaimana.
 You’ll also find it a decent swimming spot if you’re comfortable in water that’s a little rougher than other Honolulu beaches.

 No worries if you don’t feel like braving the water.
-The soft sand is a safe haven to eat your beach snacks and work on your summer tan.
+The soft sand is a safe haven to eat beach snacks and work on your summer tan.
 Although it’s less popular than Waikiki Beach, make sure to get here early to avoid fighting the crowds for a parking spot.